 The Editorial Board of the Law Review begins recruiting in April of each year.
-After the conclusion of spring semester, the Board selects new members through participation in the write-on competition.
+After the conclusion of spring semester, the Board selects new members through participation in the write-on process.

-This recorded Q&A session provides an overview of the Law Review and write-on process.
+This recorded Q&A session from 2020 provides an overview of the Law Review and write-on process.

 Participation and Credit

 Working on the Law Review gives students the opportunity to become active participants in commentary central to the American legal culture.
 Associates also develop superior writing, research, and editorial skills.

 Each year, associates write their own article and help prepare other authors’ articles for publication.
 Associates receive academic credit (3 credits) for work on the Law Review.
 Finally, associates have the opportunity to satisfy the Advanced Research and Writing Requirement (the “long paper”).